SavoBit/katas/install-on-kubernetes/step2.md

 current apoctl namespace with the role `aporeto-operator` and prints the output as a
 [Kubernetes Secret Definition](https://kubernetes.io/docs/concepts/configuration/secret/).
-The output is then piped to `kubectl` to apply it in the namespace `kube-system`.
+The output is then piped to `kubectl` to apply it in the Kubernetes namespace `kube-system`.

 For enforcerd: